ashwanth1109/bitgen/README.md

 - ### **.storybook**

 This is the configuration required for storybook to run.
-It also installs other add-ons required by the tiui template.
+It also installs other add-ons required by the stories.

 To start your storybook server